mabarnes/moment_kinetics/docs/src/moment_kinetic_equations.md

 \end{equation}
 ```

-we can take moments of the ion DKE to give ion moment equations (dropping
+we can take moments of the kinetic equations to give moment equations (dropping
 tildes from here on)

+#### Ions

 ```math
 \begin{align}